anwaypimpalkar/smartElevatorSystem/README.md

 ## System Overview

-The project a three-part system encompassing the following subsystems:
+The project is a three-part system encompassing the following subsystems:

 1. Person recognition (VWW Detection) and voice recognition (KWS) to operate the elevator.